airbytehq/airbyte/docs/integrations/sources/plaid.md

 ## Overview

-The Plaid source supports both Full Refresh syncs.
+The Plaid source supports Full Refresh syncs.
 It currently only supports pulling from the balances endpoint.
 It will soon support other data streams \(e.g. transactions\).

 ### Output schema